Germany and the Middle East: A tale of morals and markets | DW | 14.09.2021

 German Foreign Minister Heiko Maas (r) welcomed Libyan Premier Abdul Hamid Dbeibah at a peace conference in Berlin in June 2021

 Germany is facing a tense parliamentary election at the end of September that will also signal the end of Angela Merkel's 16-year term in office as German chancellor.
-Whoever emerges as the next leader is going to have his or her work cut out in dealing with the United States that looks set to keep up the pressure on Berlin to play a more decisive role on the international stage.
+Whoever emerges as the next leader is going to have his or her work cut out for them in dealing with the United State, which looks set to keep up the pressure on Berlin to play a more decisive role on the international stage.

 It looks likely that Germany will increasingly be expected to take on more responsibility — including in the Middle East, where it has so far had a minor role as a conflict mediator, such as in Libya.

-Aligning markets and morals Stefan Lukas says there is no alternative: "The bottom line is that it is both a moral and economic imperative for Europe to help the countries of the Middle East come up with new options and new incentives, including economic incentives."
+Stefan Lukas says there is no alternative to aligning markets and morals: "The bottom line is that it is both a moral and economic imperative for Europe to help the countries of the Middle East come up with new options and new incentives, including economic incentives."

 Climate change can, he adds, become a "pathway towards multilateral peacebuilding."